 Taking steps to ensure property flippers pay their fair share of taxes

 Taxing all assignment sales of newly constructed and substantially renovated homes

 Working with provinces and territories to develop and implement a Home Buyers’ Bill of Rights and bring forward a national plan to end blind bidding.

-In addition to the bans, the Canadian government will be implementing various initiatives to help out first-time Canadian homebuyers.
+In addition to the bans, the Canadian government implemented various initiatives to help out first-time Canadian homebuyers.

 Like this article?
-Please feel free to share or post a link to your site: https://www.landhub.com/land-news/can-americans-buy-property-in-canada/
+Please feel free to share or post a link on your site: https://www.landhub.com/land-news/can-americans-buy-property-in-canada